eypiem/cnat-tracker-service/README.md

 ## Software Architecture:
 The software architecture in this microservice consists of three layers; Controller layer, service layer, and repository layer.
-Request objects are used to define the request body for each endpoint and responses are either a single or an array of DTOs
+Request objects are used to define the request body for each endpoint and responses are either a single or an array of DTOs.

 The controller layer is responsible for creating the URL mapping with the required method, response type, and body or query parameter, and also field validation.
 As the API Gateway has performed the required security checks on the requests, this microservice does not put any form of authentication in place.

 In contrast with API Gateway the service layer in this application acts as the middleman between the controller layer and the repository layer.
 It calls the necessary repository methods to perform the request and parses the response into the appropriate object for the controller layer.
 The repository layer in this architecture is an interface for performing database operations.
-The statements for these operations are defined and executed in this layer
+The statements for these operations are defined and executed in this layer.

 ## API:
 | Method | Path         | Request                                      | Response         | Description                                      |